Skip to Main Content

 Tennessee Open Meetings Act FAQs

-The Tennessee Open Meetings Act defines a “meeting” as “the convening of a governing body of a public body for which a quorum is required to make a decision or to deliberate toward a decision.”
-A “governing body” is “any public body [consisting] of two or more members, with the authority to make decisions for or recommendations to a public body on policy or administration.”
+The Tennessee Open Meetings Act defines a “meeting” as “the convening of a governing body of a public body to make a decision or to deliberate toward a decision on any matter.”
+A “governing body” is generally defined as “the members of a public body [consisting] of two or more members … with the authority to make decisions for or recommendations to a public body on policy or administration...” with other specific provisions related to certain entities.
 Tenn.
 Code Ann. § 8-44-102.

-Meetings to make a recommendation to a single individual, such as a county mayor or dean of an educational institution, are not “meetings” covered by the Open Meetings Act.
-On-site inspections, chance meetings, and informational workshops are also not considered “meetings” under the Act, so long as there is no discussion or deliberation toward a decision that must be voted on by a quorum of a governing body.
+Meetings of a group that is formed by a single individual, such as a county mayor or dean of an educational institution, are not “meetings” covered by the Open Meetings Act.
+On-site inspections, chance meetings, and informational workshops are also not considered “meetings” under the Act, so long as there is no discussion or deliberation toward a decision that must be voted on by a a governing body.
 Advisory meetings with attorneys regarding anticipated or ongoing litigation are also exempt from the Tennessee Open Meetings Act, but actual decisions regarding litigation must be made at an open public meeting.

 Adequate public notice is not defined in the Tennessee Open Meetings Act.
 Tennessee courts have determined that adequate public notice is sufficient notice under the circumstances that would fairly inform the public of the meeting.
 Memphis Publ'g Co. v.
 City of Memphis, 513 S.W.2d 511, 513 (Tenn.
 1974).

-The Tennessee Open Meetings Act declares that the formation of public policy and public business must be transacted transparently and not in secret.
+The Tennessee Open Meetings Act provides that the formation of public policy is public business and must not be conducted in secret.
 Tenn.
 Code Ann. § 8-44-101(a).
-To accomplish this goal, the Tennessee Open Meetings Act requires all meetings of a governing body to be open to the public and that a governing body provide adequate public notice of the meeting.
+To accomplish this goal, the Tennessee Open Meetings Act requires that all meetings of a governing body be open to the public, that a governing body provide adequate public notice of the meeting, and in certain circumstances, that the governing body provide a period for public comment.
 Tenn.
-Code Ann. §§ 8-44-102, 8-44-103.
+Code Ann. §§ 8-44-102, 8-44-103, & 8-44-112.
+A state governing body or a local governmental body, as defined, must make the agenda for an upcoming regular meeting available to the public at least forty-eight hours in advance of the hearing.
+Tenn.
+Code Ann. § 8-44-110.